ISBachvarov21/Rune/README.md

 ### Adding endpoints
 As specified in the default configuration file (rune.json), the default server location is in `./server/`, and the default location for the endpoints is in `./server/routes/`.
+Endpoints are defined in `.hpp` files.
-Endpoints are automatically registered inside `./server/server.cpp`.
+They are automatically registered inside `./server/server.cpp`.
 Adding endpoints is done through one of the 4 predefined macros:
 - ROUTE_GET
 - ROUTE_POST